havkerboi123/ai-property-finder/README.md

 # Search properties with one prompt

-Developed to get hands on  with Langchain and LangGraph!
-The streamlit-based application designed to help users find their ideal apartments in Pakistan.
 ![Apartment Finder](banner.png)
+Developed to get hands on  with Langchain and LangGraph , designed to help users find their ideal apartments in Pakistan!

 ## How does it work?